wechaty/wechaty/README.md

 })
 ```

-which means there will be a `this.say()` method inside listener call, you can use it sending message to `filehelper`, just for logging / reporting / any usage for your convienience
+which means there will be a `this.say()` method inside listener call, you can use it sending message to `filehelper`, just for logging / reporting / any usage for your convenience

 ### 1. Event: `scan`

-A `scan` event will be emitted when the bot need to show you a QrCode for scaning.
+A `scan` event will be emitted when the bot needs to show you a QR Code for scanning.

 ```typescript
 wechaty.on('scan', (this: Sayable, url: string, code: number) => {